camunda/camunda-docs-manual/site/src/documents/api-references/rest/process-definition/post-start-process-instance.html.md

   </tr>
   <tr>
     <td>key</td>
-    <td>The key of the process definition to be retrieved the latest version.</td>
+    <td>The key of the process definition (the latest version thereof) to be retrieved.</td>
   </tr>
 </table>

 #### Request Body

-A json object with the following properties:
+A JSON object with the following properties:

 <table class="table table-striped">
   <tr>